At our apartment I find there is only instant coffee, plus a water boiler. I decide to give it a go.

 This place cranks out an amazing amount of tacos quickly and all were very tasty too, made by one dude in the back.

-They have 5 sauces bottles from mild to very hot on the tables, plus #6 which you must ask for as its supposed to be insane hot.
+They have 5 sauce bottles from mild to very hot on the tables, plus #6 which you must ask for as its supposed to be insane hot.

 We are in search of a gothic cathedral Jeremy wants to tour so we walk through narrow streets in the Gothic part of Barcelona and soon locate it.

-There are always buskers playing guitar or accordion out front of these cathedral, also bubble men: guys with ropes and dish soap creating large bubbles to pop to the delight of children and annoyance of adults.
+There are always buskers playing guitar or accordion out front of these cathedral, also bubble men: guys with ropes and dish soap creating large bubbles to pop to the delight of children and annoyance of adults without kids.

 Si and I wait out front and eventually grab a beer whilst Jeremy tours.

-So many beggers you just don’t know what to do or say.
-The hardest to deal with are older ladies who just stick out their hand and wait or walk into you so you have to stop and then they wait, saying nothing, hand outstretched.
+So many beggars you just don’t know what to do or say.
+The hardest to deal with are older ladies who just stick out their hand and wait.
+Sometimes they walk into you so you have to stop and they wait, saying nothing, hand outstretched.

 We find Jeremy out front and head over to a Picasso museum close by.

-On the way we spy another mercardo, this is where Si and I will check out whilst Jeremy views art.
+On the way we spy another mercado, this is where Si and I will check out whilst Jeremy views art.

-It’s a small mercardo, nothing comparable to the huge Valencia one or the packed Madrid mercardo.
+It’s a small mercado, nothing comparable to the huge Valencia one or the packed Madrid mercado.